Frequently asked questions

 The difference

-How is this different from ChatGPT, Claude, or Cowork?
+How is this different from ChatGPT or Claude's memory?

 Is my data mine?